Tuberculosis vaccines: Delivery alternatives

 BCG is currently administered intradermally.
 To improve efficacy, research approaches have been directed at modifying the delivery method of vaccinations.
 For example, BCG has much higher protection rates with intravenous injection in monkeys, though some safety questions must be answered before it can be tested on humans.

 Patients can receive MVA85A intradermally or as an oral aerosol.
 This particular combination proved to be protective against mycobacterial invasion in animals, and both modes are well tolerated.
 The design incentive behind aerosol delivery is to target the lungs rapidly, easily and painlessly in contrast to intradermal immunization.
 In murine studies, intradermal vaccination caused localized inflammation at the site of injection whereas MVA85A did not cause unfavourable effects.
 A correlation has been found between the mode of delivery and vaccine protection efficacy.
 Research data suggests aerosol delivery has not only physiological and economic advantages, but also the potential to supplement systemic vaccination.

 Obstacles in development

 Treatment and prevention of TB has been delayed compared to the resources and research efforts put into other diseases.
 Large pharmaceutical companies do not see profitable investment because of TB's association with the developing world.

 Progression of vaccine designs relies heavily on outcomes in animal models.
 Appropriate animal models are scarce because it is difficult to imitate TB in non-human species.
 It is also challenging finding a species to test on a large scale.
 Most animal testing for TB vaccines has been conducted on murine, bovine and non-primate species.
 A 2013 study deemed zebrafish a potentially suitable model organism for preclinical vaccine development.

+In veterinary medicine

+Bovine tuberculosis (M. bovis) affects cattle, causing great economic damage.
+BCG is known to be effective for prevention, but its use is hindered in countries with an existing bovine TB control network by causing false positives on the tuberculin test.
+A test that differentiates between the antibody responses from BCG and actual infection is being validated in the UK.
+BCG is expected to be approved after the new test is put in use.